dcos-labs/dcos-config-tool/README.md

 ##Starting the application

-Start the application with docker:
+The tool is now hosted at http://www.dcos-package-browser.io

+If you want to start it locally with docker:

 `docker run -p 8080:8080 -d ftrossbach/dcos-config-reader`